What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 A Period represents a section of the media timeline.

-- On-demand videos usually have one period
+- On-demand videos usually have one Period.

-- Live streams may have multiple periods
+- Live streams may contain multiple Periods.

 3. AdaptationSet